-The staff and attorneys at the Law Offices of Jeremiah Johnson, LLC help people injured in auto accidents in Kansas City, Johnson County, Jackson County, Wyandotte County, and throughout Kansas and Missouri
+Looking for a lawyer to help with injuries from a car crash?
+The Law Offices of J. Johnson, LLC, help people injured in auto accidents in Kansas City, Johnson County, Jackson County, Wyandotte County, and throughout Kansas and Missouri

 If you have been injured in a car accident in Missouri or Kansas, you are likely facing enormous medical bills for services already performed, medical bills for future procedures, lost wages, and a steep drop in income.
 Additionally, you may be forced to deal with intense or constant pain and permanent disabilities that make it difficult to perform at work or perform tasks around the house.
 As the bills pile up on your desk and the income stops flowing, what should you do?

 If you have been injured due to negligence or the fault of another party, you may be entitled to compensation through settlement or trial that will cover your current medical bills, future medical bills, present lost wages, future lost wages, as well as pain and suffering.It may be very tempting to settle on the first amount your insurance adjuster offers you, but you would likely be settling for far less than you need.
 Contact our Kansas and Missouri personal injury law firm today to learn about your rights and about what we can do for you.

 Our law firm works hard for our Missouri and Kansas personal injury clients and provides the attorney-client relationship they deserve: